-The District currently has 6 fire stations, 5 of which are staffed with full paid personnel supplemented by reserve Fire Fighters and one of which is all-volunteer.
+The District currently has 5 fire stations.
 The District's primary service area is approximately 90 square miles with an estimated population of 45,000 people.
 The District also provides emergency medical services for 40 additional square miles outside the primary service area.
-There are 60 full time emergency services personnel, 14 support personnel, 20 reserve firefighters and 33 volunteer firefighters.
+There are 60 full time emergency services personnel, 14 support personnel and Single Role Paramedics and EMTs.
 The District is made up of 2 divisions, Fallbrook and Rainbow.
 The North County Fire Protection District Board is the governing body for both divisions.
 The Rainbow Division has a local advisory board that coordinates the operational activities and makes recommendations to the North County Fire Protection District Board.

 The North County Fire Protection Board of Directors consists of 5 members elected at large.
 They serve 4 year staggered terms, which begin in December.

 The Fire District provides a full range of emergency services to the community.
 Calls to 911 from this area are first answered by the County’s Public Safety Answering Point (PSAP) operated by the San Diego Sheriff and located in Kearny Mesa.
 If the request is for fire or emergency medical, the call is transferred to Northcomm – the regional fire and EMS dispatch center located in Rancho Santa Fe.
 Northcomm then dispatches the closest available units.